delatbabel/admin/docs/model-configuration.md

 > For a detailed description of all the edit field types and options, see the **[field docs](/docs/fields.md)**

+<a name="controller-handler"></a>
+### Controller Handler
+    controller_handler = AdminModelController::class

+The Controller Handler option let you custom your controller for template, working process.
+It must be extend from ` AdminModelController`

 <a name="filters"></a>
 ### Filters